Miss Progress International

 The primary goal of the event is to implement the winning project by organizing a fundraising effort, in collaboration with the winner, to cover the necessary costs.

-To avoid any misunderstandings about the actual nature of the event, since 2023 it has been incorporated into the Women for Progress event but it remains the main show, during which the author of the best project is elected winner.
+To avoid any misunderstandings about the actual nature of the event, since 2023 it has been incorporated into the Women for Progress event, which in 2026 received the High Patronage of the European Parliament, but it remains the main show during which the author of the best project is elected winner.

 The current titleholder is Khrystma Siberth from Brazil.
-She was crowned on June 1, 2025 at the Messapia Hotel & Resort in Castrignano del Capo, in the Italian province of Lecce.
+She was crowned on June 1, 2025 at the Messapia Hotel & Resort in Castrignano del Capo, in the Italian province of Lecce..

 History

 The organization is managed by the Associazione Culturale In Progress based in Carosino, Italy, which also holds the copyrights to the pageant.
 Each national director selects contestants through regional and national competitions to represent their country as the national Ambassador of Progress.
 The first edition of Miss Progress International took place from September 19 to 26, 2010, in Puglia, Italy, under the moral patronage of the Italian Ministry of Tourism, the Regione Puglia, and the municipalities of Taranto and Ostuni.

 Due to health issues faced by one of the founders of Associazione Culturale In Progress, the event was suspended until 2014, when the second edition was held from May 9 to 18, once again in Puglia, and received formal recognition from the President of the Italian Republic, Giorgio Napolitano.

 All ten editions of Miss Progress International have been held in Puglia, a region recognized by National Geographic as one of the most beautiful tourist destinations in the world.
 The COVID-19 pandemic forced the organizers to suspend the event and postpone the eighth edition from 2020 to 2021.

 Over the years, the event has received numerous other awards, including the moral patronage of the Italian Ministries of Tourism, Foreign Affairs and Culture and the National Office for Anti-Racial Discrimination of the Italian Presidency of the Council of Ministers.